realworldocaml/book/en/concurrent-programming-with-async.md

 = <fun>
 ```

-Ignoring the optional arguments, `call` takes two arguments; the
+`call` has two required arguments; the method (` ``GET`, in this
-method (` ``GET`, in this case), and the URI.
-An optional deferred
+case), and the URI.
+An optional deferred value is returned,
-value is returned, containing a `Cohttp_async.Response.t` (which we
+containing a `Cohttp_async.Response.t` (which we ignore) and an
-ignore) and an optional pipe reader which will receive the stream of
+optional pipe reader which will receive the stream of strings which
-strings which the Cohttp client writes the incoming data to.
+the Cohttp client writes the incoming data to.

 In this case, the HTTP body probably isn't very large, so we just call
 `Pipe.to_list` to collect all the output of the pipe and returns those